-- Should follow the designated one-way system. - Walk, not run, on the right hand side of the corridors and staircases. - Queue in an orderly manner outside classrooms in single file. - Place all litter in the bins provided. - Avoid leaving schoolbags in such a way as to cause a hazard.
+- Should follow directional guidance. - Walk, not run, on the right hand side of the corridors and staircases. - Queue in an orderly manner outside classrooms in single file. - Place all litter in the bins provided. - Avoid leaving schoolbags in such a way as to cause a hazard.